ngoanh2n/webdrivershooter/README.md

 # Extensions
 It automatically provides the current WebDriver instance to `com.github.ngoanh2n.wdc.WebDriverShooter`.

-You don't need to pass the WebDriver instance to the argument of shooter methods.
+You don't need to pass the WebDriver instance to the argument of shooting methods.

 ### [Selenide](webdrivershooter-selenide#readme)
 When project is using `Selenide` directly.